Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Introduction

 Core collapse of massive stars with mass $\gtrsim 8-10$\,M$_{\odot}$ and subsequent successful explosion results in the formation of proto-neutron stars (PNSs).
 PNSs cool by emitting neutrinos \citep{Burrows1986}, which can drive a thermal wind \citep{Duncan1986, Burrows1995, Janka1996}.
 PNS winds have been suggested as promising astrophysical sites for production of heavy elements \citep{Woosley1992, Meyer1992, Woosley1994}, but earlier wind models do not achieve the required conditions for production of the third $r-$process peak \citep{QW1996}, except for a very compact PNS at high neutrino luminosities that occur $\lesssim 1$\,s after the onset of the cooling phase \citep{Otsuki2000, Thompson2001, Wanajo2001}.

 Magnetar-strength magnetic fields $\gtrsim 10^{14}-10^{15}$\,G may be important for nucleosynthesis in PNS winds.
 One possible explanation for the origin of strong magnetic fields in PNSs is rapid rotation with periods $\lesssim 3$\,ms \citep{Duncan1992, Thompson1993}.
-But, the fact that magnetars are common in the Galaxy comprising $\sim 40\%$ of all neutron star births \citep{Beniamini2019}, and a lack of evidence for anomalously energetic supernova remnants associated with anomalous X-ray pulsars and soft gamma-ray repeaters \citep{Vink2006}, suggests that rapid rotation of the order of milliseconds may not be required to generate magnetar-strength magnetic fields.
-Even modest progenitor rotation may be sufficient to produce magnetars during core-collapse \citep{White2022}.
+But, the fact that magnetars are common in the Galaxy comprising $\sim 40\%$ of all neutron star births \citep{Beniamini2019}, and a lack of evidence for anomalously energetic supernova remnants associated with anomalous X-ray pulsars and soft gamma-ray repeaters \citep{Vink2006, Martin2014}, suggests that rapid rotation of the order of milliseconds may not be required to generate magnetar-strength magnetic fields. \cite{White2022} find that even modest progenitor rotation may be sufficient to produce magnetars during core-collapse (see also \citealt{Thompson1993}).
+Other mechanisms for generating magnetar strength magnetic fields such as strong fossil fields from the progenitor star (e.g., \citealt{Ferrario2006}) and fallback accretion (e.g., \citealt{Barrere2022}) have been suggested.

-\cite{Thompson2003} show that magnetar-strength magnetic fields can trap matter in the closed zone of the magnetosphere and that energy deposition by neutrinos can lead to ejection of high entropy material. \cite{Thompson2003} also provide the first estimates of entropy enhancement as a function of magnetic field strength and predict a robust $r-$process in magnetar winds. \cite{Thompson2018} perform the first 2D magnetohydrodynamic (MHD) simulations to show entropy enhancement in dynamical eruptions (plasmoids) from the PNS magnetosphere for a non-rotating PNS . \cite{Desai2023} study the dynamics of magnetized non-rotating PNS winds in 3 dimensions and show entropy enhancement in plasmoids.
+\cite{Thompson2003} show that magnetar-strength magnetic fields can trap matter in the closed zone of the magnetosphere and that energy deposition by neutrinos can lead to ejection of high entropy material. \cite{Thompson2003} also provide the first estimates of entropy enhancement as a function of magnetic field strength and predict a robust $r-$process in magnetar winds. \cite{Thompson2018} perform the first 2D magnetohydrodynamic (MHD) simulations to show entropy enhancement in dynamical eruptions (plasmoids) from the PNS magnetosphere for a non-rotating PNS. \cite{Desai2023} study the dynamics of magnetized non-rotating PNS winds in 3 dimensions and show entropy enhancement in plasmoids.

 The electron fraction $Y_{\rm e}$ of the wind is one of the major parameters that affects nucleosynthesis. $Y_{\rm e}$ in the wind is mostly set by luminosities and energies of the electron-type neutrinos and antineutrinos via the charged current processes \citep{QW1996}. $Y_{\rm e}$ thus depends on the PNS cooling model (e.g., \citealt{Pons1999, Vartanyan2023}).
 However, \cite{Metzger2008} show that magnetocentrifugal slinging caused by very rapid rotation (near-breakup) and strong magnetic fields can lead to a decrease in asymptotic $Y_{\rm e}$.
 Some studies suggest that PNS winds may be moderately neutron-rich and thus facilitate $r-$process, but possibly proton-rich at late times during the cooling phase (e.g., \citealt{Roberts2012, Roberts2012_2}).